-A recovery team is a collaboration of partners brought together by common objectives to develop and/or coordinate the implementation of a recovery plan, conservation advice or program for a threatened species or ecological community, or for multiple species or ecological communities.
+A recovery team is a collaboration of partners brought together by common objectives to develop and/or coordinate the implementation of a conservation plan or program for a threatened species or ecological community, or for multiple species or ecological communities.

-It is only through a collaborative approach between government agencies, non-government organisations, scientists, industry and the broader community that the necessary management actions are likely to be effectively implemented to better protect and recover these species or communities.
+It is only through a collaborative approach between government agencies, non-government organisations, scientists, industry, First Nations peoples and the broader community that the necessary management actions are likely to be effectively implemented to better protect and recover these species or communities.
 Recovery teams are one way to achieve collaboration and coordination in threatened species/ecological community management.

-One of the key targets of the Threatened Species Strategy is to improve recovery practices.
+One of the key targets (Target 18) of the Threatened Species Action Plan is to improve recovery planning and support of recovery teams.
 This target includes the development of:

 - a method to allow recovery teams to report annually on progress, and